Operation Alamelamma

 Operation Alamelamma is a 2017 Indian Kannada crime comedy thriller film directed by Simple Suni produced by Amrej Suryavanshi and Suni under production Starfab and Suni cinemas The film features Rishi, Shraddha Srinath and Rajesh Nataranga in the lead roles.
 The film's score and soundtrack is composed by Judah Sandhy whilst the cinematography is by Abhishek Kasargod and editing by Sachin.

 Operation Alamelamma is Suni's first attempt at a thriller and based on a kidnapping.
 The director gives us a glimpse of the teaser and explains, "The hero who is a vegetable vendor has this craze for bidding.
 He is also fascinated by big brands, but flaunts around fake brand clothing.
 His craze for brands traps him in a crime situation.
 Usually a movie plot revolves around a boy chasing after a girl, but here the hero is on a pursuit to find his parents as he is an orphan".

 The movie was successful at the box office and ran for over 50 days in theatres.
 The movies was dubbed into Hindi and Telugu.

 Plot

-The movie opens with the kidnapping of a boy, and how a seemingly innocent young man, Mr. Paramesh gets entangled in the case.

-Mr.Paramesh aka Purmy (Rishi) is an orphan working as an auctioneer at the vegetable market.
+The movie opens with the kidnapping of a boy, and how a seemingly innocent young man, Paramesh, gets entangled in the case.
+Paramesh aka Purmy (Rishi) is an orphan working as an auctioneer at the vegetable market.
 His passion for branded articles makes him go for heavily discounted stuff.
-On one such incident, he comes across Ms. Ananya (Shraddha), a school teacher who steals a dress from the store.
-He blackmails her to buy him coffee which leads on to their sparkling romance.
-Meanwhile, Ananyas sick mother sets her up with a well to do groom.
+On one such occasion, he comes across Ms. Ananya (Shraddha), a school teacher who steals a dress from the store.
+He blackmails her to buy him coffee which leads on to romance developing between them.
+Meanwhile, Ananya's sick mother sets her up with a well to do groom.
 The plot revolves around how Purmy aids the police in their investigation intertwined with a past timeline of how he manages his love life.